 - Place oats into a food processor and blend for 15-20 seconds to lightly pulverize, shredding them into smaller pieces.
 If you're using quick cooking oats, omit this step.

-- Add oats and the rest of the dry ingredients into a medium size bowl and mix well.
+- Add oats, flour, baking powder, cinnamon, and salt to a bowl and mix well.
 Set aside.

 - Add egg and continue mixing.
 Scrape the sides of the bowl, add vanilla, and mix until light and fluffy.

 - Slowly add dry ingredients (everything but the chocolate chips) to wet ingredients, 1/4 cup at a time, mixing on low.
 Last, fold in mini chocolate chips.

 - Place the cookie dough in the refrigerator for 30 minutes to harden and to allow the flour in the cookie dough to hydrate.*

 - Using a tablespoon cookie scoop, roll dough into ball and slightly flatten between your palms.
 Place on cookie sheet and bake for 8-10 minutes.

 - Remove cookies from oven, let cool, and enjoy!

 - This recipe was updated on January 6th, 2022.
 Click here for the old recipe.

 - Refrigerating the dough: don't skip refrigerating the cookie dough or you will run the risk of the cookie dough being too thin and spreading when baking.